abdulmumeen-abdullahi/ufractor_xarm7/README.md

 ### 1. Install ROS 2 and Required Packages

-Make sure you have a ROS 2 distribution installed (Humble or Iron recommended).
+Make sure you have a ROS 2 distribution installed (Humble recommended).
 Then install the necessary packages:

 ```bash